uxora-com/xpenology-docker/README.md

 ## TroubleShooting

-* Privileged mode (`--privileged`) is needed in order for KVM to access to macvtap devices
+* Normally privileged mode (`--privileged`) is not needed but you may try it to see if it does not work on your system.

 #### If you get the following error from KVM:
 ```